glensc/nagios-plugin-check_raid/CONTRIBUTING.md

 Do not update changelog or attempt to change version, the changes may not be merged on codebase you created patch for and it will just create annoying merge conflicts later.

-Also do consider adding [debug output](#capture-debug-output-from-commands) as part of the commit, including registering new test to get the changes tested.
+Also you need to add at least [debug output](#capture-debug-output-from-commands) as part of the Pull Request, Optionally add new test for the data (I will update test myself then).

 ## Capture debug output from commands